retooth2/xenharmlib/doc/quickstart.rst

     ('A', 5)

-As an alternative to the notation builder method you can also use the interval method of the Note object:
+As an alternative to the notation builder method, you can also use the interval method of the Note object:

 .. testcode::